Priests adjusting to new parish models, too

 NOT RUSHING EMOTIONAL ADJUSTMENT

 Prior to July 1, 2024, Father Mattingly had been pastor of St. Luke, Eureka and St. Joseph, Roanoke.
-These parishes have also been relegated to not in use, and will merge with St. Mary of Metamora.
+These parishes have been slated to be relegated to not in use, and will merge with St. Mary of Metamora.
 “There’s a lot of things in flux,” he acknowledged.

 It’s a change and transition for us.” — Father David Kipfer